Learn / Blog / Article

 Back to blog

 If you look at the bigger picture, every gesture extending empathy to your users counts for something.
 Your users' experiences and feelings are the actionable insights you need to build a business they'll love.
-It also enables you to understand your customers on a deeper level, uncover issues blocking them, and use your findings to prove your product or service’s value in their lives.
+Empathy also enables you to understand your customers on a deeper level, uncover issues that block them, and use your findings to prove your product or service’s value in their lives.

 Last updated